HITECHCRIME/HC_SG208_Data_Pack/README.md

 scent is caught
 motherfucker better know these eyes in the whites when you dive you will see the(m) bloodshot(s)
-we ain't sleepin' (we be) and circling cages with our predatory eyes (so fixed) direct on your folks / fixed on folks (on YOUR FLOCK)
+we ain't sleepin' we be circling cages with our predatory eyes fixed on your flock

+(so fixed) direct on your folks / fixed on folks (on YOUR FLOCK)

 these traps so tight
 can't escape into light